JairajJangle/Arduino-Black-Theme/README.md

 ## You can create your own theme

+Before playing with the theme files do not forget to take a backup of the theme folder.

-Edit the `theme.txt` file, an XML file inside the syntax folder, and the button files.
-Unfortunately, not all items in the theme.txt file actually work, so if you can't get an item to change, try another one of the files.
+Edit the _theme.txt_ file, _.xml_ files inside the _syntax_ folder and the image files.

+Unfortunately, for me, not all the changes done in the _theme.txt_ file got reflected in the Arduino IDE, so if you can't get a style to be applied, try making changes in other files.

-Thanks to https://github.com/jeffThompson/DarkArduinoTheme for dark theme of arduino, I have modified this theme to total black theme, this looks great on OLED screens.
+Thanks to https://github.com/jeffThompson/DarkArduinoTheme for the inspiration.

 -----------